-The Mountain Man program, part of our summer camp offerings, is a demanding and exciting five-day expedition designed around East Tennessee’s mountains, rivers, caves, and trails.
-Adventures may include backpacking, caving, whitewater rafting/kayaking/canoeing, rock climbing, rappelling, mountain biking, water sports, shooting sports, and more.
+The Mountain Man program, part of our summer camp offerings, is a demanding and adrenaline-filled five-day expedition designed around East Tennessee’s mountains, rivers, caves, and trails.
+Adventures may include backpacking, caving, whitewater rafting, climbing, mountain biking, shooting sports, and more.

 Expeditions are led by seasoned guides, but Scouts and leaders cooperate to plan their journey for the week.
-Mountain Man is open to All Scouts BSA, Venturers, and Sea Scouts at least 13 years of age, as well as leaders.
-Participants can register as individuals; your unit does not have to be registered for you to participate.
+Mountain Man is open to all Scouts BSA, Venturers, and Sea Scouts at least 14 years of age, as well as leaders.

 BSA High Adventure Bases